-Figure 1 illustrates the distribution of the NDA Instruction and Data Racing Manager, which allows the PIM architecture to synchronize and keep the order of memory requests as soon as the NDA instruction arrives in the NDA logic.
-In short, when a NDA instruction is dispatched from the LSQ unit, it crosses the HMC serial link and arrives at the Data Racing Manager.
-In this module, the acquire memory-read or acquire memory-write requests are generated for memory access instruction or acquire register-read requests for modifying instructions involving registers from different vaults.
-Finally, when the NDA instruction is decoded in the NDA FSM, its LSQ unit generates a memory-write, memoryread or register-read request with a release flag.
-In the target vault controller, the release request will either unlock the register-read instruction in the NDA's Instruction Queue or remove a blocking request from the memory buffer.
+As aforementioned, PIM instructions may require data from different memory vaults to better use the available resources.
+For instance, Fig. 3 illustrates the sequence of operations for allowing a PIM_LOAD instruction that arrives in the vault 0, to access data from the vault 2.
+In short, when an NDA instruction is dispatched from the LSQ unit, it crosses the HMC serial link and arrives at the Data Racing Manager (shown in Fig. 1).
+In this module, the acquire memory-read or acquire memory-write requests are generated for memory access instruction, or acquire register-read requests for modifying instructions involving registers from different vaults.
+In case of memory access the acquire memory-read is generated for LOAD instructions, and it is sent to the source vault.
+For STORE instructions, the acquire memory-write is generated, and this command is sent to the destination vault.
+Similarly, instructions that demand two sources require two acquire commands that are sent to the source vaults, while the destination vault is responsible for the release commands.

+Finally, when the NDA instruction is decoded in the NDA FSM, its LSQ unit generates a memory-write, memory-read or register-read request with a release flag.
+In the target vault controller, the release request will either unlock the register-read instruction in the NDA's Instruction Queue or remove a blocking request from the memory buffer, according to the instruction type.
 Thus, the NDA execution flow can continue without any data hazard.
+Internally, the NDA Instruction and Data Racing Manager submodule called Instruction Splitter is responsible for identifying the source address/register according to instructions.